 The lake's surface is at 7,621 ft (2,323 m).
-If you live closer to sea level, check out these tips for traveling to the mountains before you go.
+If you live closer to sea level, read up on tips for traveling to the mountains before you go.

 Why Should You Vacation at June Lake?